MeadCo/ScriptX.Print.Client/docs/api.md

 | reject | function | function to call on failure |

 <br/>
-<a id="MeadCoScriptXPrint.connectTestAsync"></a>
+<a id="MeadCo.ScriptX.Print.connectTestAsync"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrint.connectTestAsync(serverUrl, resolve, reject)</h3>Test if there is a MeadCo PrintHtml API server at the url
+    MeadCo.ScriptX.Print.connectTestAsync(serverUrl, resolve, reject)</h3>Test if there is a MeadCo PrintHtml API server at the url

 | Param | Type | Description |